FurkanKambay/ProjectTulip/ATTRIBUTIONS.md

 # Attributions

-These are used for prototyping purposes only.
+These assets are used for prototyping purposes only.

-## Art
+## Sprites

 - "Hooded Protagonist" by Penzilla — https://penzilla.itch.io/hooded-protagonist
 - "Magic Wizard Protagonist" by Penzilla — https://penzilla.itch.io/magic-wizard